 You are here

-The TGA worked closely with stakeholders to determine the best way to implement the reforms.
+The TGA continues to work closely with stakeholders to determine the best way to implement the remaining reforms.
 Feedback from over 30 public consultations and additional targeted stakeholder consultations have informed our policy position and shaped what the reforms look like.

 The reforms have focused on:

 - providing greater flexibility in approving both medicines and medical devices

 - aligning the level of regulation with the risk level of a product and creating options for notification pathways